jankiny/hexo-ai-abstract/README.md

 ### 1. Test your `_config.yml`

-You can set "enable" to "on" to test whether the plugin is functioning.
+You can set "enable" to "on" to test whether the plugin is working.
 ```yaml
 hexo_ai_abstract:
   enable: 'on'